basarat/typescript-book/docs/testing/cypress.md

 ## Resources
 * Website: https://www.cypress.io/
+* Write your first cypress test (gives a nice tour of the cypress IDE) : https://docs.cypress.io/guides/getting-started/writing-your-first-test.html
-* Recipes: https://docs.cypress.io/examples/examples/recipes.html.
-Lists recipies with descriptions.
-Click on headings to navigate to the source code for the recipe.
+* Recipes (Lists recipies with descriptions.
+Click on headings to navigate to the source code for the recipe): https://docs.cypress.io/examples/examples/recipes.html